samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 > In the midst of a 90-minute bike workout, you'll sustain 75 minutes of effort
 > between 80-85% FTP before you dismount and transition quickly into your
-> running gear and take off on a fairly short30-minute run at an Easy-Moderate,
+> running gear and take off on a fairly short 30-minute run at an Easy-Moderate,
 > RPE6 pace in order to further your feel for running off the bike as well as
 > accumulating a bit of additional run mileage.